ulsdevteam/plagiarism/README.md

 ## Configuration

 You may set the credentials in config.inc.php, or you may set the credentials per-journal in the plugin settings.
-If credentials are present in config.inc.php, they will override those entered in the plugin settings form.
+If credentials are present in config.inc.php, they will override those entered in the plugin settings form and will automatically enable the plugin.

 The config.inc.php settings format is: